SeravalliMattia/Caesar_Cypher/README.md

 # Caesar_Cypher
-A program that encrypt and decrypt a text with the Caesar's cypher.
+A program that encrypts and decrypts a text with the Caesar's cypher.